Food Forests

 • Plant Diversity: Includes nut and fruit trees, timber trees, shrubs, herbs, vines, ground cover, edible roots, and biomass accumulators.

-• Sunlight Optimization: Rows spaced 10-15 feet apart allow for annual vegetable growth during early tree development.
-Over time, trees take over as the dominant producers.
+• Sunlight Optimization: Rows spaced 10-15 feet apart allow for annual vegetable growth in alleyways during early tree development.
+Over time, trees take over as the dominant producers and may shade out veggie alleyways, though through pruning, sun access can be maintained.

 • Forest Garden Design